libp2p/js-libp2p/API.md

 ### contentRouting.findProviders

 Iterates over all content routers in series to find providers of the given key.
 Once a content router succeeds, the iteration will stop.
+If the DHT is enabled, it will be queried first.

 `libp2p.contentRouting.findProviders(cid, options)`